bobanetwork/boba_legacy/boba_documentation/developer/faucets.md

 ### Fantom Opera

-If you do not have Opera FTN, you can get some from [FTN Faucet](https://faucet.fantom.network/).
+If you do not have Opera FTM, you can get some from [FTM Faucet](https://faucet.fantom.network/).
 For Opera BOBA, use the [BOBA faucet](https://gateway.testnet.bobaopera.boba.network/wallet).

-### BNB testnet

-If you do not have testnet BNB, you can get some from [BNB Faucet](https://testnet.binance.org/faucet-smart).
-For testnet BOBA, use the [BOBA faucet](https://gateway.testnet.bnb.boba.network/wallet).

 ### BNB testnet